-CubicFarms, including all of its subsidiaries, had 31 employees as of June 30, 2019 and has approximately 45 employees as of the date of this AIF.
-No CubicFarms employees are represented by a labour union and there is no collective bargaining agreement in place.
+CubicFarms, including all of its subsidiaries, had 48 employees and full-time contractors as of June 30, 2020 and has approximately 73 employees and full-time contractors as of the date of this AIF.
+Of this total, the Company had 11 employees and full-time contractors (June 30, 2020) and 21 employees and full-time contractors (as of the date of this AIF) located in South Dakota, USA within HydroGreen Inc. No CubicFarms employees are represented by a labour union and there is no collective bargaining agreement in place.